akazukin5151/approportionment/README.md

 ### WebUI

-- Use party colors for colormap ND legend party dots
 - arbitrary rotation of colormap ND party dots
 - Hide color wheel when colorscheme is changed from colormap nd?
+- Changing party colors with colorpicker doesn't update color wheel party dots
 - Use thead for table headers
 - Sticky table headers on scroll
 - Use a proper error dialog instead of alert for errors